Pillar Point Harbor

-Pillar Point Harbor is a boat harbor created by a riprap breakwater in San Mateo County, California immediately north of Half Moon Bay.
+Pillar Point Harbor is a boat harbor created by a riprap breakwater in San Mateo County, California, immediately north of Half Moon Bay.
 It is used by both pleasure craft and small commercial fishing boats.

-The Ohlone people inhabited the region into much of the 19th century, and a number of recorded shipwrecks occurred in the immediate area.
+The Ohlone people inhabited the region until the 19th century, and a number of recorded shipwrecks occurred in the immediate area.
 The modern harbor facilities were constructed between 1959 and 1982.
 The harbor facilities are managed by the San Mateo County Harbor District.

 Location

 The harbor is situated at the north end of the semicircular bay called Half Moon Bay, and is at the extreme north edge of the city of Half Moon Bay, the southwest edge of the town of El Granada and the southern edge of the unincorporated community of Princeton-by-the-Sea.

 The big wave surfing location in Mavericks is about a half mile (1 km) outside Pillar Point Harbor.

 History

 Early history

 Before European contact, and through much of the 19th century, the Ohlone tribe lived in the region, especially in the riparian zone of El Granada Creek.
-The National Register of Historic Places indicates an Ohlone archaeological site, Archeological Site SMA-151, in this immediate area.
+The National Register of Historic Places indicates an Ohlone archaeological site, Archeological Site SMA-151, in the area of the Pillar Point Air Force Station on the bluff overlooking the harbor.
 The first European land exploration of Alta California, the Spanish Portolà expedition, passed through the area on its way north, camping just south of the harbor on October 28, 1769.
 In his expedition diary, missionary Juan Crespi described Pillar Point.